Graph Parameters, Universal Obstructions, and WQO

 \section{Introduction}

-This study is motivated by the fact that many graph theoretic properties admit finite characterizations that may lead to efficient recognition algorithms.
-A classic example is planarity.
-The definition of graph planarity is ``purely topological''.
-Certainly, there are infinitely many planar graphs.
-Nevertheless, it appears that the class of planar graphs admits a \textsl{finite} characterization because of the theorem of Kuratowski \cite{Kuratowski37surl}: \textsl{a graph is planar if and only if it excludes $K_{5}$ and $K_{3,3}$ as topological minors}.
-(A graph $H$ is a topological minor of a graph $G$ if $G$ contains a subgraph that is isomorphic to some subdivision of $H.$ $K_{5}$ is the complete graph on five vertices and $K_{3,3}$ is the complete bipartite graphs with three vertices in each part).
-This finite characterization has been important for the design of polynomial-time planarity testing algorithms: instead of checking all possible planar embeddings of a graph, one may instead check the containment of some of the two excluded graphs $K_{5},$ $K_{3,3}.$
+This study is motivated by the fact that many graph-theoretic properties admit finite characterizations that may lead to efficient recognition algorithms.
+A classic example is planarity: a graph is \emph{planar} if it can be embedded in the plane, i.e., it can be drawn in the plane in a way such that no two of its edges cross.
+Certainly, there are infinitely many planar graphs, while the definition of graph planarity is ``purely topological''.
+Nevertheless, it appears that the class of planar graphs admits a \textsl{finite} characterization due to the theorem of Kuratowski \cite{Kuratowski37surl}:

+where $K_{5}$ is the complete graph on five vertices, and $K_{3,3}$ is the complete bipartite graphs with three vertices in each part.

-Whether it is possible to fully characterize some infinite class by the exclusion (under some particular graph ordering) of a \textsl{finite} set of graphs is an important general challenge in graph theory and has important algorithmic implications.
+The finite characterization of \eqref{kuratowski_theorem} can be used to design polynomial-time planarity testing algorithms and provide an efficient certificate of non-planarity.
+Whether it is possible to fully characterize some infinite graph class by the exclusion (under some particular relation on graphs) of a \textsl{finite} set of graphs is an important challenge in graph theory and has significant algorithmic implications.